libmbd/libmbd/README.md

 conda install -c libmbd pymbd
 ```

 Alternatively, if you have Libmbd installed on your system (see below), you can install Pymbd via Pip, in which case it links against the installed Libmbd.
-To support Libmbd built with ScaLAPACK/MPI, the `MPI` extras is required.
+To support Libmbd built with ScaLAPACK/MPI, the `mpi` extras is required.

 ```
-pip install pymbd  # or pymbd[MPI]
+pip install pymbd  # or pymbd[mpi]
 ```

 In both cases, tests can be run with Pytest.